Your Recovery

 How Long Does Narcan Last?

-How Long Does Narcan Last: Effects and Abuse of Naloxone
+Effects and Abuse of Naloxone

 In most cases, Naloxone lasts for about 20-90 minutes in the system of the user.
-The answer to the famous question of how long does Narcan last in the system is answered, but it’s not always predictable In most instances, Narcan lasts about 90 minutes in the system of the user when administered nasally, although the answer to how long does Narcan last can vary a great deal..
+The answer to the famous question of how long does Narcan last in the system is answered, but it’s not always predictable In most instances, Narcan lasts about 90 minutes in the system of the user when administered nasally, although the answer to how long does Narcan last can vary a great deal.

 Naloxone cannot be abused.
 The nature of this drug only allows it to work when opioids are present in the body.
 The drug blocks all the effects of opioids, meaning that any attempts to combine the drug with opioids are pointless, regardless of the answer to the question of how long does Narcan last.